Skills - Professional Image

-The first impression you make on an interviewer can have a strong effect on the rest of the interview.
-He or she will form an initial opinion based on your appearance and behavior before you even speak.
+The first impression you make can have a strong effect on the rest of the interview.
+The interviewer will form an initial opinion based on your appearance and behavior before you even speak.

 The Main Idea

 The interview is an opportunity for an employer to assess you as a potential employee.
-He or she has already reviewed your resume and cover letter and has an initial sense of your qualifications.
+The interviewer has already reviewed your resume and cover letter and has an initial sense of your qualifications.
 At the interview, the employer is trying to decide if you are a good match for the organization.
-Interviewers are usually trying to answer the following questions:
+In addition to determining if you have the right skills for the position; interviewers are usually trying to answer the following questions: